Frances Anderson: Career, publications, and honors

 When AATA established its first journal in 1982, Anderson became a member of the journal's committee.
 In 2000, Anderson became the editor for the journal.
 While working as editor, she was battling breast cancer, in which she survived.

 Alongside Sandra Packard, she published an article titled "A Shared Identity Crisis: Art Education and Art Therapy?" that detailed the similarities and overlapping qualities of art therapy and art education.

 At one point during her career, Anderson was approached by a former student and asked to work with a group of female survivors of childhood sexual abuse; a project that ended up being eight years of clinical work.
 Anderson had previously been affected by sexual harassment in the workplace.

 While working with these groups of women, Anderson developed what she called "People Pots".
 With her first clay group, one of the directives (or art exercises) was to create a clay sculpture of a pet or animal.
 Anderson reflected on the experience as facing "the evils" and also adding the spiritual aspects to the process helped empower the women.
 As these groups were part of a grant project, Anderson documented the outcome with a journal article, four conference presentations, a monograph, and a video entitled Courage!
 Together We Heal.

 Awards

 In April 2001, Anderson was recognized as the first art therapist to ever receive the Fulbright Senior Scholar Award (FSSA).
 In 2002, Anderson resigned as editor of the AATA journal, and retired from her post at ISU so that she could travel to teach a research course for four months in Buenos Aires.
 Here, she also collected data to add to her artistic development scale.
 In 2005, Anderson became the second art therapist to win the Fulbright Specialist Grant, which allowed her to travel to Taiwan, Thailand, and Pakistan, and eventually play a role in establishing the first Taiwan art therapy program.

+Florida State University offers the Frances E. Anderson Scholarship which offers financial support to art therapy graduate students.

 Anderson is active in CHART and AATA.